port-labs/port-docs/docs/exporters/k8s-exporter/export-templates/argocd-template.md

 # ArgoCD Template

-An ArgoCD Application is an Argo CRD which is responsible for managing different k8s objects, while a ArgoCD project clusters Applications.
+An ArgoCD Application is an Argo CRD which is responsible for managing different k8s objects, while an ArgoCD project is an Argo CRD which clusters Applications.

 :::info
 The files to this Exporter Template can be found **[here](https://github.com/port-labs/port-k8s-exporter-use-cases/tree/main/argocd)**